davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

         /home/dchiu/os-ls2
         ```

-1. Start as early as possible.
-This assignment is trickier than what meets the eye due to all the string processing work and memory management.
+2. You might want to explore the `os-ls2` directory you just cloned, just to get a sense of what's in there.
+I placed an `animals` directory with subdirectories and files inside for the purposes of testing this project.

-2. There will be times where you'll need to build up strings.
+3. There will be times where you'll need to build up strings.
 You might find [`snprintf()`](https://www.geeksforgeeks.org/snprintf-c-library/) to be useful.
 (It's just a stricter version of `sprintf()` for building strings.)

-3. A stack library has been given to you.
+4. A stack library has been given to you.
 It is used for Mode 2 (see below).
 Read the stack implementation to see how I manage  memory.
 Also, write some test code for it and use Valgrind to ensure you know how to use it.
 You will use the stack for storing paths in Mode 2.

-4. For both modes of operation, you will need to `malloc` strings that stores the current path to a file.
+5. For both modes of operation, you will need to `malloc` strings that stores the current path to a file.
 For instance, you would need a string to input into the `stat()` system call and you may need to store that path onto your stack for the printing of Mode-2 results.
 If you did not malloc your strings and instead declared them as local arrays, they will likely be out of scope by the time you need to print them.

-5. It's ultimately your call, but I chose to tackle this project recursively, because file system traversal is so naturally recursive.
+6. It's ultimately your call, but I chose to tackle this project recursively, because file system traversal is so naturally recursive.
 Abstractly your algorithm might be structured as followed:
     ```txt
     Input: a directory to explore
     If the given directory is not empty: